KaleungL/KaleungL.github.io/_pages/about.md

 <p>I am on the job market during 2023&ndash;2024.</p>

-<p>My current research focuses on empirical banking.
-In general, I am interested in leveraging micro-level data to answer questions in finance, macroeconomics, and labour economics. </p>
+<p>I am an applied economist with broad interests spanning finance, macroeconomics and labour economics.
+My current research focuses on empirical banking, exploring how banks thrive or fail, their responses to regulations and policies, and their impact on the wellbeing of individuals, households, and firms. </p>

-<p>My job market paper explores how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically. </p>
+<p>My job market paper examines how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically. </p>

 <p>My CV is available <a href="http://KaleungL.github.io/files/CV_KaleungLam.pdf" style="color:#cc6600" target="_blank">here</a>.<br>
 Email: <a href="mailto:jl88@princeton.edu" style="color:#cc6600" target="_blank">jl88@princeton.edu</a>.</p>